ankitadhandha/sph_doc/$_02-core-19-non-composition-data.rst

 Ontomatica deposition service will enable :ref:`investigators <terms-Investigator>` |_| to deposit data like this data from USDA:

-   - `Fingerprint data for chemical Glucoraphanin from biological sample Brassica oleracea Brocolli (italica) Legacy <https://docs.google.com/spreadsheet/pub?key=0ArcX1zlTGgmjdEFpbWNoTTJRMThYVFVCaWFBN3A5RUE&output=html>`_
+- Fingerprint data for `Glucoraphanin from Brassica oleracea, genotype Legacy <https://docs.google.com/spreadsheet/pub?key=0ArcX1zlTGgmjdEFpbWNoTTJRMThYVFVCaWFBN3A5RUE&output=html>`_

+- Note that spectral data is presented for five different methods of analysis.

 In the table below a **Section** is upper case bold and a *Topic* |_| is upper case italic.
 The spectral term is lower case and associated with its facet term code.